-- 1. Submittal of a completed application form labeled "RIG Environmental Investigation Application". - 2.
-The application must be supported by the local government with a letter of support from the City signed by the City Administrator/Manager and/or the Mayor (sample letter attached). - 3.
+- 1. Submittal of a completed application form labeled "RIG Environmental Investigation Application." - 2.
+The application must be supported by the local government with a letter of support from the city signed by the City Administrator/Manager and/or the Mayor.
+A resolution of support is not required for an Environmental Investigation grant application. - 3.
 There is no minimum leverage or match requirement for environmental investigation grants. - 4.
-The completed application form must be submitted according to "Section VI Grant Application Instructions".
+The completed application form must be submitted according to "Section VI Grant Application Instructions."